Skip to main content

 Number Of Nodes Suitable For GP-SSD

-he number of nodes where disk IOPS performance are bursty and suitable for GP-SSD.
+The number of nodes where disk IOPS performance are bursty and suitable for GP-SSD.

-Number Of Nodes Suitable For The t2 Family
+Number Of Nodes Suitable for the t2 Family

 The number of nodes where the recommended instance type is t2 family.